Risk-Based Care

 35% reduction in reported hospitalizations

-The reduction in the rate of reported hospitalizations when patients received personalized support through Risk-Based Care
+The reduction in the rate of reported hospitalizations when patients received personalized support through Risk-Based Care.

 Source: Biologics, 2021